Is Angular.js Dead?

-Legacy is 'inheritance', and this inheritance is hard to deal with.
+Legacy is ‘inheritance’, and this inheritance is hard to deal with.
 Almost every developer has come through the project where the received code was written by someone else ten years ago.
 This is the inherited code — the historical code, which is often so terrible that it is not clear how to work with it.
-And if we get a legacy system in addition to the old code, we also have:
+And if we get a legacy software in addition to the old code, we also have:

 We need to deal with this and move on.
 And here, you can’t do without a good sense of humor – those who take life too seriously usually run away as soon as they see the real legacy.